studio-lucia/lunardata/files/ANXXX.MPG.md

 ## Tools

 Because these videos are standard MPEG, they will play back in any video player.
-Any video player that can author VCD-compatible files can produce compatible videos.
+Any software that can author VCD-compatible files can produce compatible videos.